apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 ### Topic Retained Messages

-If a message sent to a Topic has the `retain:true` header, then the message will be 'remembered' by the topic so that if a new subscription arrives, the last retained message is sent to the subscription.
+If a message sent to a Topic has the `retain:set` header, then the message will be 'remembered' by the topic so that if a new subscription arrives, the last retained message is sent to the subscription.
 For example if you want a topic